 Pulled Pork is an absolute classic at almost any party.
 The only problem is that for people living in condos or smaller spaces, there isn't always access to a smoker or a BBQ.
 And that's why we love Darryl Fletcher.

 In the video below, ChefD shows you how you can make a smokey pulled pork in the comfort of your own kitchen.
-This recipe is a guaranteed party favorite that will work amazing on sandwiches tonight and even better on top of nachos tomorrow.
+This recipe is a guaranteed party favourite that will work amazing on sandwiches tonight and even better on top of nachos tomorrow.

 For this recipe, you need to start with either a pork roast or a blade roast.
 Ideally, the cut you are using will have a very high-fat content to ensure that it will cook up moist and delicious.